 Allergic Reactions to Drugs

 Allergy is an undesirable reaction specific for some drugs and some individuals.
-For example, penicillin formulations (amoxicillin, benzyl penicillin, Pen V) and sulfonamide formulations (co-trimoxazole/septrin, sulfadoxine-pyrimethamine (SP)/Fansidar) commonly cause very serious allergic reactions in some individuals.
+For example, penicillin formulations (amoxicillin, benzyl penicillin, Pen V) and sulfonamide formulations (co-trimoxazole/Septrin, sulfadoxine-pyrimethamine (SP)/Fansidar) commonly cause very serious allergic reactions in some individuals.
 However, most people do not get such reactions after taking these medicines.
 The first signs of such a reaction include; itching, skin rash/eruption and if the medicine was taken orally swelling around the mouth.

 Anaphylaxis (Acute Hypersensitivity)